 Your attorney may also be able to argue that there is not sufficient evidence to show that you were entrusted with the property you are accused of stealing.
 If this is the case, your defense attorney could get the embezzlement charges dropped.

 The East Lansing embezzlement and fraud attorneys at Foster & Harmon PC will fight aggressively to make sure your case has the best outcome.
-If you are interested in hiring one of our experienced fraud attorneys, be sure to call us for your free legal consultation at (517) 337-4600.
+If you are interested in hiring one of our experienced fraud attorneys, be sure to call us for your free initial phone consult at (517) 337-4600.